kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 returned.
 In this case, the client will need to start from the beginning or omit the `limit` parameter.

-For example, if there are 1,253 pods on the cluster and you wants to receive chunks of 500 pods at a time, request those chunks as follows:
+For example, if there are 1,253 pods on the cluster and you want to receive chunks of 500 pods at a time, request those chunks as follows:

 1. List all of the pods on a cluster, retrieving up to 500 pods each time.